Using Docker in Cloud Foundry

 Instruct Diego and the Gorouter to route traffic to the lowest-numbered port exposed in the Docker image, or port 8080 if the Dockerfile does not explicitly expose a listen port.

-Note: When launching an app on Diego, the Cloud Controller honors any user-specified overrides such as a custom start command or custom environment variables.
+When you launch an app on Diego, the Cloud Controller honors any user specified overrides.
+For example, a custom start command or custom environment variables.

-The attack surface area for a Docker-based container running on Diego remains somewhat higher than that of a buildpack app because Docker allows users to fully specify the contents of their root file systems.
+The attack surface area for a Docker based container that runs on Diego remains somewhat higher than that of a buildpack app because Docker allows you to fully specify the contents of your root file systems.
 A buildpack app runs on a trusted root filesystem.

-Garden-runC provides features that allow the platform to run Docker images more securely in a multi-tenant context.
-In particular, CF uses the
+Garden-runC provides features that allow the platform to run Docker images more securely in a multitenant context.
+In

-To mitigate security concerns, Cloud Foundry recommends that you run only trusted Docker containers on the platform.
-By default, the Cloud Controller does not allow Docker-based apps to run on the platform.View the source for this page in GitHub
+To mitigate security concerns, Cloud Foundry run only trusted Docker containers on the platform.
+By default, the Cloud Controller does not allow Docker based apps to run on the platform.View the source for this page in GitHub